 The Mayo Clinic suggests sleeping on your stomach not only wreaks havoc on the low back because of the increased lordosis created by elevating the head with a pillow, but it also may create neck problems as a result of the head being turned in one direction for a period of time.
 If the patient absolutely must sleep on their stomach, educate them on elevating their hips and lower abdomen with a pillow to decrease the emphasis on lordosis in this position.

-Massage therapy has been used very successfully in the treatment of piriformis syndrome.
+Massage therapy may alleviate the symptoms of piriformis syndrome.
 It is imperative that the massage therapist maintains excellent communication with the patient while working in this area and that appropriate draping is utilized.
 Treatment should start with the most superficial muscle, gluteus maximus.
 Gluteus maximus is integral to correct biomechanics of the entire hip region (low back, hip, and pelvis) and thus using it as a starting point will improve overall motion in the area.

 This region is somewhat tender on most individuals which makes it susceptible to reactive tightening when touched.
 Starting with an open palm to create a broad contact surface can help your patient remain comfortable and relaxed.
 Once gluteus maximus tightness has been reduced, you can start to work toward the underlying piriformis muscle.